-Leroy Percy WMA is a 1,642-acre tract located about 5 miles west of Hollandale on MS Hwy 12.
-Only primitive weapons and archery equipment are allowed for deer hunting.
-Legal bucks are those with an inside spread of at least 15 inches or one main beam length of at least 18 inches.
-For hunters less than 16 years of age, one of the three buck bag limit may be any antlered buck.
+Leroy Percy WMA is a 1,642-acre tract located about west of Hollandale on MS Hwy 12.
+Only primitive wea archery equipment are allowed for deer hunting.
+Legal those with an inside spread of at least 15 inches or one ma length of at least 18 inches.
+For hunters less than 16 year one of the three buck bag limit may be any antlered buck.

-All of the bucks that we received harvest of data on met the antler criteria for Leroy Percy WMA.
+All of the bucks that we received harvest data on met the antle criteria for Leroy Percy WMA.